A lot of the tips on this website focus on saving energy, but why is that important?

 They haven't let anybody see it.

-They're saying trust us.
+They're saying, trust us.

-And that this these emails, we will destroy the data before we let people see it.
+These emails, we will destroy the data before we let people see it.

 They admit it here.